lucaferranti/xiangqi-ts/README.md

 ## License

-xiangqi-ts is licensed under the GNU General Public License 3 or any later version at your choice.
+elephantops is licensed under the GNU General Public License 3 or any later version at your choice.
 See LICENSE for details.